linuxaustralia/constitution_and_policies/event-checklist.md

 1. Form an event subcommittee under the [event subcommittee policy](subcommittee_policy_v2.md).
 2. Understand financial arrangements and set up banking access
 3. Put in place event infrastructure
+4. Put in place event Code of Conduct
+5. Ensure insurance coverage for event
+6. Ensure recognition of Linux Australia in event's digital presence
+7. Ensure Sponsorship Agreement is in place
+8. Ensure Post Event Report is written and distributed

 ##Checklist for Event Teams
 * [ ] Get your event team together and ensure you have a balanced mix of skills